falderol/RPG/README.md

 `.\test <command name> <command arguments>`

 # Notes
+I'm trying to make this work on windows an linux.
+If you run into an issue on either O.S. let me know.

 I'd love to eventaully put this all on a website.
 I just need to learn how to do web stuff first.

 This code is something i'm working on in my free time, for fun.